NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 Middle of November | Announcement | M5.3 | Forwarding Flex Funds decision to applicants December | Meeting | TA5 | Quarterly coordination coffee

-Download the actual annual timeline [here](https://nextcloud.nfdi4microbiota.de/index.php/f/105621) (internal link).
+Download the actual annual timeline [here](https://nextcloud.nfdi4microbiota.de/f/105621) (internal link).

 ## NFDI4Microbiota Community, Members, Partners, and Participants

 ### NFDI4Microbiota Community
 The NFDI4Microbiota community is defined as the group of all researchers working within or with microbiology-related projects and the respective data.
-This community can be further divided in the following groups: consortium members, participating institutions, ambassadors, and societies.
+This community can be further divided into the following groups: consortium members, participating institutions, ambassadors, and societies.
-For the communication different contact and mailing lists exist.
+For communication different contact and mailing lists exist.
 An overview of all communication channels is presented at the end of this file.

 ### NFDI4Microbiota Consortium Members
-A member of the NFDI4Microbiota consortium is defined as a person that works at one of the ten partner institutions directly funded by NFDI4Microbiota.
+A member of the NFDI4Microbiota consortium is defined as a person who works at one of the ten partner institutions directly funded by NFDI4Microbiota.
-Responsabilities, contacts, and involvements in the measures of NFDI4Microbiota are documented [here](https://nextcloud.nfdi4microbiota.de/index.php/f/106080) (internal link).
+Responsibilities, contacts, and involvements in the measures of NFDI4Microbiota are documented [here](https://nextcloud.nfdi4microbiota.de/f/106080)
+) (internal link).
 Each member is responsible to update its data frequently.
 If a member leaves the consortium, the member or someone from his/her institution needs to make sure to inform the AU, so that he/she can be removed from all mailing lists, Open Project, Rocket Chat, Nextcloud, etc (Detailed list in the Offboarding section).
 All are members of the mailing list members-at-nfdi4microbiota.de.
-Please find a visual overview [here](https://nextcloud.nfdi4microbiota.de/index.php/f/106086) (internal link).
+Please find a visual overview [here](https://nextcloud.nfdi4microbiota.de/f/106086) (internal link).

 ### NFDI4Microbiota Partners
-The NFDI4Microbiota partner are the co-spokespersons of the consortium.
-The institution they work for are the partner institutions of NFDI4Microbiota.
+The NFDI4Microbiota partners are the co-spokespersons of the consortium.
+The institution they work for is the partner institution of NFDI4Microbiota.

 Partner/Co-spokespersons |	Institution, location |	Task area(s) (TA)
 ---|---|---
 Prof. Dr. Alexander Sczyrba & Prof. Dr. Jens Stoye |	[BIBI](https://www.uni-bielefeld.de/), Bielefeld |	TA1, 2, 3, 4
 Prof. Dr. Peer Bork	| [EMBL](https://www.embl.org/sites/heidelberg/), Heidelberg	| TA1, 2, 3, 4
 Prof. Dr. Manja Marz |	[FSU Jena](https://www.uni-jena.de/en/), Jena |	TA1, 2, 3
-Dr. Ulisses Nunes da Rocha |	[UFZ](https://www.ufz.de/index.php?en=33573), Leipzig	| TA1, 2, 3, 4
+Dr. Ulisses Nunes da Rocha |	[UFZ](https://www.ufz.de/index.php?en=43142), Leipzig	| TA1, 2, 3, 4
 Prof. Dr. Alice C. McHardy |	[HZI](https://www.helmholtz-hzi.de/en/), Braunschweig |	TA1, 2, 3, 4, 5
 Prof. Dr. Alexander Goesmann |	[JLU Gießen](https://www.uni-giessen.de/de/fbz/fb08/Inst/bioinformatik/people/current_members/alexandergoesmann), Gießen |	TA1, 2, 3, 4, 5
 Prof. Dr. Jörg Overmann |	[DSMZ](https://www.dsmz.de/), Braunschweig	| TA1, 2, 3, 4